Skip to main content

 • Agent configuration lookup (ensuring a user can only select Agents visible to them)

-The uniformity means that publishing a Connector to an organization automatically makes it available in auto-discovery mode, in Agent binding dropdowns, and in sub-agent tool resolution — no special wiring required.
+The uniformity means that publishing a Connector to an organization automatically makes it available in auto-discovery mode, in Agent binding dropdowns, and in agent delegation resolution — no special wiring required.
 The visibility model is the single source of truth for “what can this user access.”

 Relationship map